'In the pottery district of North Staffordshire,

 Monthly Magazine, 1st November 1823.

-"In the pottery district of North Staffordshire, chimneys may, at any time, be seen vomiting forth black smoke filling the streets and roads to such an extent as sometimes to impede vision beyond a distance of a few yards."
+'In the pottery district of North Staffordshire, chimneys may, at any time, be seen vomiting forth black smoke filling the streets and roads to such an extent as sometimes to impede vision beyond a distance of a few yards.'

 The report for 1878 by the Medical Officer of the Local Government Board

-"It seemed as though all the porcelain and earthenware for the supply of the world might be made here.
-Acre after acre and mile after mile of kilns and furnaces, crowded together in some instances, or a little more scattered in others, covered this region."
+'It seemed as though all the porcelain and earthenware for the supply of the world might be made here.
+Acre after acre and mile after mile of kilns and furnaces, crowded together in some instances, or a little more scattered in others, covered this region.

-Wilbur Fisk, Travels on the Continent of Europe, with engravings (Harper & Brothers: New York, 1838), p.
-503.
+Wilbur Fisk, Travels on the Continent of Europe, with engravings

 In 1939 there were about 2000 bottle ovens and kilns, or strictly speaking, bottle-shaped structures of various types used for firing pottery ware or its components.
 They dominated the landscape of the Potteries of Stoke-on-Trent.
 Most were fired once a week.
 At a push, some were fired twice a week.
 Each firing required at least 10 tons of coal.
 Each 'baiting' filled the atmosphere with thick, belching black smoke.